WMJonssen/Centcount-Analytics/README.md

 An open-source web analytics software

 END USER LICENSE AGREEMENT<br>
-Please read this agreement carefully before installing and using our software.
+<b>Please read this agreement carefully before installing and using our software.</b>

 Copyright © 2015-2018, WM Jonssen.
 All Rights Reserved.